surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.40.7-dev1 =
+= 3.40.7-dev2 =

-(2017/03/26) Fixed the checkbox column width in post/page table lists.
+(2017/03/27) Fixed the checkbox column width in post/page table lists.
 Added several new functions to retrieve the $mod array.
+Renamed the WpssoWebpage class to WpssoPage

 = 3.40.6-1 =